AnthonyMichaelTDM/rythmdb/README.md

 ### Git Hooks

-RythmDB uses several git hooks to ensure code quality, these are stored in the `.githooks` directory, to install these hooks, run:
+RhythmDB uses several git hooks to ensure code quality, these are stored in the `.githooks` directory, to install these hooks, run:

 ```sh
 git config core.hooksPath .githooks